 2.2 – Integrated Calcium Mass

 As previously reported, the integrated calcium mass technique adapts the integrated Hounsfield technique [17], [18].
 The integrated Hounsfield technique accounts for the partial volume effect and avoids arbitrary thresholding by integrating the intensity over an entire region of interest.
 The total integrated Hounsfield unit is conserved by assuming the partial volume effect only affects a particular voxel and not an entire region.

-2.2.1 – Method